-My name is Elizabeth Daniel Vasquez.
-I am the Director of the Science & Surveillance Project at Brooklyn Defender Services (BDS).
+My name is Jacqueline Gosdigian.
+I am a Supervising Policy Counsel at Brooklyn Defender Services (BDS).
 BDS is a public defense office whose mission is to provide outstanding representation and advocacy free of cost to people facing loss of freedom, family separation and other serious legal harms by the government.
-I thank Chairs Gutiérrez and Williams for inviting us to testify today about the use of biometric identification systems in our city.
+I'd like to thank Chair Gutiérrez for inviting us to submit testimony about the use of automated decision systems and artificial intelligence in our city.